Apply for a passport

 - has a chip, and

-- can be applied for by persons of any age from birth.
+- can be applied for by people of any age, starting from birth.

 Your child also needs a passport if you are planning a trip outside the EU.

-Since January 1, 2024, child passports are no longer issued.
+As of January 1, 2024, children’s passports are no longer issued.
 You can apply for a regular passport for your child.

 Does your child still have a valid child passport?